v3n0m-Scanner/V3n0M-Scanner/README.md

 ## Contact Information:

     [ NovaCygni ] - <novacygni@hotmail.co.uk>
-    [ Architect ] - <t3h4rch1t3ct@riseup.net>

 ## Credits to:
-    -SageHack for allowing Cloudbuster to be used within V3n0M
+    -SageHack for allowing Cloudbuster to be adapted for use within V3n0M

 ## Original Header: